 I’m not saying you have to start doing cross-fit.
 A regular exercise routine during your pregnancy can help reduce constipation, and even decrease the risk of some co-morbidities such as gestational diabetes or gestational hypertension.
 Regular exercise helps encourage blood flow to your organs, which in turn helps to mobilize your GI system.

-Prunes get their own sub-category, because they are that awesome.
-Prunes make you poop.
-They contain lots of fiber and are also a natural source of sorbitol, which has a laxative effect on your body.
-Don’t over-do it though, too many can cause diarrhea.
+Don’t overdo it though, too many can cause diarrhea.
 You can safely consume 10-12 per day, which equates to approximately ½ cup of fruit.
 If you are prone to diarrhea, start off with 4-5 per day.

 If you’ve read my post on natural induction methods, you know that I am a BIG fan of reflexology.
 Well, the truth is this awesome foot massage can not only help to induce labor, but also get your GI system moving!